-The past couple of financial years, capital investment were dominated by infrastructure projects linked to especially the Vredebes subsidized housing project.
+The past couple of financial years, capital dominated investment were by bulk infrastructure projects linked to especially the Vredebes subsidized housing project.
 The majority of the required bulk infrastructure has been completed and construction of houses and servicing of sites has commenced.
 No top structures will be constructed in the next two years due to the incapacity of Eskom bulk supply electricity network to Witzenberg as well as a policy change from the National Department of Housing where the focus will be more on serviced sites.
 It was indicated that upgrading of the electricity supply lines would only commenced by 2030.
-With regards to housing the focus would be on the servicing of an additional 520 sites at Vredebes with the purpose to accommodate the informal settlement at Nduli which should be upgraded the year after.
+With regards to housing, 520 sites at Vredebes was completed with the purpose to accommodate the informal settlement at Nduli which should be upgraded the year after.
 Major projects mainly include the construction of a storage dam in Tulbagh that will be phased over 2 years, and other network upgrading for water/sanitation and electricity services.

-The construction of a new Material Recovery Facility where solid waste will be recycled will commence as well as the upgrading of the Van Breda Bridge in Ceres.
+The construction of a new Material Recovery Facility where solid waste will be recycled will be completed by July 2022 followed by the construction of drop-off points and transfer stations in various towns.
+The upgrading of the Van Breda Bridge in Ceres has commenced and expected to be completed by 2023/24.